WirelessTestbedsAcademy/BasicCR/TWIST/README.md

         $ pip install  -r requirements.txt

-It is possible to run the Docker image build from attached Dockerfile in this repository
+It is possible to pull the Docker image build:

+    docker pull wirelesstestbedsacademy/basiccr-twist
+    # or build it yourself:
     docker build -t wta/basiccr-twist .

+and run:

-    docker run -itP --rm wta/basiccr-twist bash
+    docker run -itP --rm wirelesstestbedsacademy/basiccr-twist bash

 Execution of Experiment